Code of Professional Practice

 5.2 Meeting Documents and Document Filing

-For each of the meeting types outlined above, meeting documents should be recorded and filed appropriately according to the procedures outlined below in order to ensure clear lines of communication within the organizational structure.
-The meeting documents are designed to provide a written record of the discussions and actions taken in order to provide for clear and efficient communication at multiple levels.
+For each meeting type outlined above, meeting documents should be recorded and filed appropriately according to the procedures outlined below to ensure clear lines of communication within the organizational structure.
+The meeting documents are designed to provide a written record of the discussions and actions taken for clear and efficient communication at multiple levels.

 Three documents are required for each meeting.
 These documents are:

-These three documents should be archived properly both in hard-copy and soft-copy by the relevant coordinator or meeting chair.
-A hard-copy of each document should be retained, and the soft-copy should be properly uploaded to the shared O-Drive in the Meetings folder.
+These three documents should be archived properly, both in hard and soft copy, by the relevant coordinator or meeting chair.
+A hard copy of each document should be retained, and the soft copy should be properly uploaded to the shared Drive in the Meetings folder.
 Attendees should initial the bottom of the meeting minutes form and sign the summary report before archiving.

 6. Communication in the SFL